Ti Amo (Gina G song): Critical reception

 Upon the release, Larry Flick from Billboard magazine wrote, "'Ti Amo' has already scored as a huge hit in Europe and has been getting active play there since last summer—playing at every disco, on every car stereo, and in every home.
 It's been blasting many away by its exquisite dance beat and Gina G.'s sweetly tuneful voice.
 The nostalgic lyrics magnetically urge many listeners to long for one more "lazy summer day in the sun."
 The wonderfully rhythmic drums, melancholic guitars, and background chorus (emphasized by the use of both Italian and English) make 'Ti Amo' a pleasure to listen to.
 It's a single with the potential to blow away the U.S. market."

 Can't Stop the Pop said it is "essentially the love-child" of Madonna’s 'La Isla Bonita' and Ace of Base's 'All That She Wants', adding that it "was the boldest attempt yet to show that Gina G could do more than giddy Eurodance."
 A reviewer from L.A.
 Weekly noted "the flamencofied guitars and castanets [which are] creating a storm-cloud-tinged Mediterranean-island-at-midnight undercurrent".
 Larry Printz from The Morning Call named it "ABBA-esque".
-Music Week gave "Ti Amo" four out of five, writing that here, "flamenco guitar meets reggae lite with Gina's seductive vocals on top."
+Music Week gave "Ti Amo" a score of four out of five, writing that here, "flamenco guitar meets reggae lite with Gina's seductive vocals on top."
 Mark Beaumont from NME opined that it "wants to be 'La Isla Bonita' so much its maracas practically explode."
 John Everson from SouthtownStar described it as "a chugging amalgamation of synth rhythms and Spanish guitars, [where] she sings of lusty memories".
 Chris Dickinson from St. Louis Post-Dispatch wrote that the song "sounds like Madonna in Latino-disco mode".

 Chart performance

 "Ti Amo" was a notable hit on several charts, peaking at number-one in Romania.
 In the United Kingdom, it was Gina's first release to miss the top 10, entering at number 11 on the UK Singles Chart, on June 1, 1997.
 The single spent five weeks in the UK top 75.
 In Finland and Scotland, it was a top-10 hit, peaking at number seven and nine.
 In Lithuania, it was a top-20 hit.
 On the Eurochart Hot 100, the song peaked at number 47 in its second week at the chart.
-It did also chart in Gina G's native Australia, peaking at number 113 on the ARIA singles chart.
+It did also chart in Israel, where it reached number seven and in Gina G's native Australia, peaking at number 113 on the ARIA singles chart.
 Unlike "Ooh Aah...
 Just a Little Bit" and "Gimme Some Love", the song didn't chart in the US.